octimot/StoryToolkitAI/INSTALLATION.md

 For more info regarding Whisper installation, please check https://github.com/openai/whisper

-If you are seeing an error message like `error: subprocess-exited-with-error` (or similar), you might need to install rust first, see the instructions [here](https://www.rust-lang.org/learn/get-started)
+If you are seeing an error message like `error: subprocess-exited-with-error` (or similar), you might need to install rust first.
+If you already installed homebrew, it should be as easy as `brew install rust`, if things get uneasy, see the instructions [here](https://www.rust-lang.org/learn/get-started)

 #### 8. Install all the stuff the tool requires:
 _Note: starting with step 7, you need to make sure that you are installing packages inside the virtual environment.